Bodhinaut/morning_routine/README.md

 * Main focus on finishing Python Crash Course for solidification of concept and development of fun projects
 * Space Invaders Clone
 * Website with Django, uses SQLite
+* Working with Pytest, like how modular it is comapred to unittest with python

 ---